dionarodrigues/diogorodrigues.dev/blog/2020-09-01-tips-and-resources-on-how-to-improve-your-ui-design-skills.en.md

 ---
 title: 'Tips and resources on how to improve your UI design skills'
 date: '2020-09-01 01:21:23'
-description: "I’ve put together some design tips and resources that can guide you in training your eyes for good visual design based on techniques I found and used in my career as a front-end designer."
+description: 'I’ve put together some design tips and resources that can guide you in training your eyes for good visual design based on techniques I found and used in my career as a front-end designer.'
 category: Design
 background: '#353b48'
 featuredImage: '/assets/img/blog/tips-and-resources-on-how-to-improve-your-ui-design-skills.jpg'